-Nine passenger side windows are installed on each side on X3-45.
+Seven passenger side windows are installed on each side on X3-45.
+For vehicles equipped with wheelchair lift system, only six side windows are installed on the curbside.
 They are made, single or double-glazed, heat absorbing AS-3 glass.
 Windows are mounted in painted aluminum extrusions, which hold the glass in place from the top rail of the coach.
 The extrusion also serves as a hinge to allow the window to swing open when needed.